elephantscale/es-training-new/course-outlines/accenture/postgres.md

 ## Overview

-PostgresSQL is an very popular open-source RBMS server that has found grown in popularity.
+PostgresSQL is an very popular open-source RDBMS server that has grown in popularity.
-As an open source tool, Postgres is accessible to all but there is still a need for developers and admins to be trained on the specifics of the Postgres plaform
+As an open source tool, Postgres is accessible to all but there is still a need for developers and admins to be trained on the specifics of the Postgres platform.

 This course is an admin level course for learning how to run and administer PostgresSQl.